 Setting up a freelance business is not a simple process and there is a lot to think about before making the jump.
 Becoming a freelance might not be the right choice for you.
-If you have outweighed the pros/cons and still want to make the jump, we have but together some pointers that will help.
+If you have outweighed the pros/cons and still want to make the jump, we have put together some pointers that will help.

 Organize your Life

 Make sure you organize your life, get your priorities straight and put some effort into starting your freelance career.
-Don’t push your family aside and remember it will only be temporary changes until you go full time.
+Don’t push your family aside and remember it will only be temporary changes until you go full-time.

 Do not Quit your Job

-So quitting your job will be a real stupid move to say the least, you are going to have to build your freelance business in your spare time.
+So quitting your job will be a really stupid move, to say the least, you are going to have to build your freelance business in your spare time.
 Now you might be wondering how you will know when the right time comes to quit your job.
 That answer is really simple, once you start earning enough money off your freelancing to support your family and pay your bills.

 Have you thought about your job move from being employed to freelancing logically?
-You haven’t because you are way to excited to get started than anything else.
+You haven’t because you are way too excited to get started than anything else.
 There are some important factors you are going to have to measure up and get advice on before making any moves.

 There are tons of information on the internet for you to research and remember Google is your friend, but there are just some things that you are going to have to sort out in person.
-Make sure you are covered and your family is too, when you finally make the transition.
+Make sure you are covered and your family is too when you finally make the transition.

 Getting started with Freelancing